xyluo25/exceltomysql/readme.md

 # Introduction

-This package help to convert your excel files (xlsx,xls,csv) to Mysql database.
+This package help to convert your excel files (xlsx,xls,csv) to MySQL Server database.

 # Installation